Housing and Homeless Services

 Agencies Providing CHAT Assessments

-Multiple agencies assess clients using the CHAT, creating several entry points for housing programs funded through the Northern Nevada Continuum of Care.
+Multiple local agencies assess clients using CHAT, creating several entry points for housing programs funded through the Northern Nevada Continuum of Care.

 Catholic Charities of Northern Nevada